 The twenty-five mile stretch of the route from Bridlington to just beyond Hutton Cranswick is shared with the Way of the Roses long distance coast to coast ride.
 At the point the two routes diverge the clockwise version of the route heads south to Bracken and through the villages of South Dalton, Etton, Cherry Burton and Molescroft before returning to the magnificent Beverley Minster.

 This entirely unofficial web site celebrates the route and cycling in the Yorkshire Wolds more generally.
 Use the navigation bar to read about places to eat and drink as well as where to find cyclist-friendly accommodation.
 There is also a category for shorter loops – such as the Big Skies Bike Rides – including a number that feature the hill climbs of the Yorkshire Wolds.
 There is more on the motivation behind this web site on the About page.

 At the time of writing there are some web sites with interactive maps displaying the Yorkshire Wolds Cycle Route that are incorrect (eg Cycle England and Komoot, so I won’t link to them) and that still show the proposed version.
-For an accurate overview you can download a PDF version of the Yorkshire Wolds Cycle Route.
 The easiest way to tell whether a map you are looking at is right or wrong is to check the northernmost point of the map.
 If the route does not reach Hunmanby Gap you are looking at the outdated version.
 The Yorkshire Wolds Cycle Route has passed through Hunmanby since its inception in 2011.

 Garmin Connect Activity for the Yorkshire Wolds Cycle Route one day ride in 2018.
 NB this version avoids the bridleway section at Stoneknowle Hill Newbald Wold